-The condition assessment process is also common with hotel operators who are usually requested by the owners of existing hotels who either want to change their current hotel operator or upgrade the hotel say, for example, from 4-star to 5-star hotel.
+The condition assessment process is also common with hotel operators who are usually requested by the owners of existing hotels who either want to change their current hotel operator or upgrade the hotel say, for example, from a 4-star to a 5-star hotel.
 The hotel operator will use the condition assessment process to determine the required maintenance and rectification works for the hotel owner to undertake for the hotel to be acceptable by the new hotel operator or by the local authorities to upgrade the hotel star status.
 Using a Project Management Information System (PMIS) like PMWeb, a comprehensive condition assessment process can be implemented.
 Each building or outlet space will be added as a project in PMWeb with all details of the building including its spatial coordinates.
 Virtually, there is no limit to the data that can be captured for each building where the condition assessment process will be performed.
-In addition, drawings, certificates, pictures and other documents that are relevant to building can be uploaded and attached to the project.
+In addition, drawings, certificates, pictures, and other documents that are relevant to the building can be uploaded and attached to the project.

-Buildings or retail outlets that are of similar nature or belong to the same brand or hotel operator can be grouped under a single program, for example residential, commercial, etc. If the project owner is involved with different operators, then programs could be based on those operators, for example, it can be the Hilton brand.
-Again, PMWeb allows adding unlimited number of programs to capture all buildings (projects or space outlets) that are part of this program.
+Buildings or retail outlets that are of a similar nature or belong to the same brand or hotel operator can be grouped under a single program, for example residential, commercial, etc. If the project owner is involved with different operators, then programs could be based on those operators, for example, it can be the Hilton brand.
+Again, PMWeb allows adding an unlimited number of programs to capture all buildings (projects or space outlets) that are part of this program.

-The main page of PMWeb punch list includes the fields for the punch list date, who has prepared the condition assessment and to what it was sent plus additional fields to better describe the condition assessment.
+The main page of the PMWeb punch list includes the fields for the punch list date, who has prepared the condition assessment, and to what it was sent plus additional fields to better describe the condition assessment.
 It should be noted that there is no limit to the number of condition assessments that could be done for a building or an outlet.
 For example, there could be condition assessments that are done by electrical-mechanical technical assessors while others are done by architectural or interior design technical assessors.

 To provide an example of the details captured when performing condition assessment for buildings, I have used the Maintenance Management Framework (MMF) for the Department of Housing and Public Works for the Queensland Government, Australia for Building Condition Assessment.
 As per their guidance, for each reported defect, the assessor should provide a description of the defect, location of the defect, recommended time frame to rectify the defect, estimated cost of the rectification, required condition standard for the functional purpose and specified standard, actual condition (5 = Excellent, 4 = Good, 3 = Fair, 2 = Poor and 1 = Very Poor), building asset/element group in which the defect is located (e.g. IFAB = Internal Fabric, ELEC = Electrical, VENT = Mechanical Ventilation), description of the work to rectify the defect, comments on estimates such as the level of confidence and relevant references, cause code to indicate cause of defect (e.g. A = Design fault, B = Overload, C = Age deterioration, D = Hostile environment), category of the work (for example, WH&S = Workplace Health and Safety, IAPP = Image and Appearance, BC&S = Building Codes and Standards) and priority of work as per condition assessment priority which could be 1 for work that needs to be rectified within a year, 2 for work that needs to be rectified with 1 to 2 years, 3 for works to be rectified within 3 years, and 4 for works that can be rectified after three years.

 For project owners who have a portfolio of buildings and outlets, a report can be created to visualize the complete portfolio using a map-centric report.
-The report will show the spatial location of each building or outlet for which the building locations will be colored in accordance to the program they belong to.
+The report will show the spatial location of each building or outlet for which the building locations will be colored in accordance with the program they belong to.
 The report will also include a visual that summarizes the estimated cost for the defects’ rectification scope of work.
 This report can include other visuals if needed.